-Duhigg’s book The Power of Habit—a mainstay on the New York Times Bestseller List—and his accomplishments as an investigative reporter for The New York Times have made him an in-demand speaker for organizations such as the UCLA School of Management, M.I.T., The Johnson Foundation and the Pasadena Art and Science Festival.
+Duhigg’s inventive and practical books and his accomplishments as an investigative reporter for The New York Times have made him an in-demand speaker for organizations such as the UCLA School of Management, M.I.T., The Johnson Foundation and the Pasadena Art and Science Festival.
 Full of compelling narratives, Duhigg’s lectures draw on insights from the likes of Howard Schultz (Starbucks CEO), Tony Dungy (Super Bowl-winning football coach), and Bob Bowman (coach of Olympic legend Michael Phelps).

 In this keynote lecture, Charles Duhigg begins by exploring the science of habit formation, illustrating why we do what we do and how we can change it.
 Duhigg explains why the most powerful habits have emotional cores, and how tweaking even one habit can have staggering effects.
-Duhigg draws from a number of current case studies, customizing them to his specific audience.
+Duhigg draws from a number of current case studies—including the success of Febreze, how Starbucks trains employees in willpower habits, how organizational habits contributed to a tragic subway fire, and others—customizing them to his specific audience.

-Charles Duhigg discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant – sometimes, even before their parents knew.
+Charles Duhigg discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant—sometimes, even before their parents knew.
 Increasingly, algorithms and data drive business decisions.
 At the heart of these models is a basic question: why do customers habitually return to certain products and services?
 And how can companies influence those choices?
-Duhigg delivers riveting insights into how companies predict and control habits and ultimately know what customers want before they themselves do.
+Drawing on stories from multiple industries, Duhigg delivers riveting insights into how companies predict and control habits and ultimately know what customers want before they themselves do.